Yash08official/Git_another_one/README.md

 =======

  Now the changes we can do in feature2 branch it will not appear then we actually merge those changes

+ <h2> Resolving merge conflicts </h2>

+ I change "<p>Work by feature2 (Main branch)</p>" this in index.html

+ and git status is modefied now we staged the file we will have to add it we used "git add ." you can see the status the file will br modefied/staged now commit it by using "git commit -m "msg""